North East Essex Health and Wellbeing Alliance

 Evidence of Need:

-Projects should be grounded in identified community needs, particularly health-related needs in your specific neighborhood or locality.
+Projects should be grounded in identified community needs, particularly health-related needs in your specific neighbourhood or locality.

 Scalability and Sustainability:

-While programs provide time-limited funding, consider how your project builds community capacity or creates lasting change beyond the funding period.
+While programmes provide time-limited funding, consider how your project builds community capacity or creates lasting change beyond the funding period.

 Key Takeaways for Grant Writers

-• Monitor partner organizations closely: Funding opportunities are announced through Community360 and CVS Tendring rather than a central Alliance website – join their mailing lists
+• Monitor partner organisations closely: Funding opportunities are announced through Community360 and CVS Tendring rather than a central Alliance website – join their mailing lists

-• First-time friendly: 40% of Hyperlocal Fund recipients had never applied before – the Alliance actively wants to reach new organizations
+• First-time friendly: 40% of Hyperlocal Fund recipients had never applied before – the Alliance actively wants to reach new organisations

 • Use pre-application support: Community360 provides funding support services – use them to strengthen your application before submission